 Well, Eric Bandholz has some advice on what to do when you think your beard sucks—because bad beard days happen.
 But, before you call it quits, watch the video, and then step away from the razor.

 Don’t make a drastic decision to shave your beard.
 If you’re thinking about getting rid of it because you’re having a bad day, give it a day or two.
 You'll likely come back the next day and see how awesome your beard really is.
 You'll look in the mirror and say, "Damn, my beard is rocking today!
 I look badass this morning!"
 You’ll be glad you didn’t shave it.

-Give it a day of rest.
-You'll come back the next day, and see how awesome your beard really is.
-You'll look in the mirror and say, "Damn, my beard is rocking today!
-I look badass this morning!"
-Don't compare your beard to other people's beard though.
-You can look to them for inspiration or to those who have the same beard as you.
-Coveting someone else's beard isn't healthy.
-It's all in your DNA, you can't change it.
-Maybe in 100 years or so we can tinker with that beard gene and all grow amazing bears, but we aren't there yet.
+Your beard is your beard.
+Let it do its thing, man.
+You can look to others for inspiration, but coveting someone else's beard isn't healthy.
+It's all in your DNA, and you can't change it.
+Maybe in 100 years or so, we can tinker with that beard gene and all grow amazing beards, but we aren't there yet.